fprasx/unlocked/mdbook/src/code/reclaim/complete_write.md

 Here comes the part where the hazard pointers kick in.
 We make a hazard pointer in `&self.domain`, then load in the `Descriptor`.
-Now, the current `Descriptor` cannot get deallocated as long as our hazard pointer is alive.
+Now, the current `Descriptor` cannot get reclaimed as long as our hazard pointer is alive.
 Then we swap in a new pointer to the `None` `WriteDescriptor`.

-Here comes the big change, instead of just doing nothing with the pointer, we `retire` it in `&self.domain`.
+Here comes the big change, instead of just doing nothing with the pointer that swapped out, we `retire` it in `&self.domain`.
 According to the documentation for `retire_in`, there is a safety contract we need to follow (hence the marking `unsafe fn`).

 Let's look at that: